Jonathan Hancock Lecture Series

 With our commitment to furthering education and lifelong learning, Canterbury School is proud to sponsor the Jonathan Hancock Lecture Series.

-Established in 2016 to honor retired Headmaster Jonathan Hancock, this series was created to feature speakers on a variety of topics to provide insight and inspiration to our community.
-Speakers address a variety of topics designed to provide insight and inspiration for students, parents and the general community.
+Established in 2016 to honor retired Headmaster Jonathan Hancock, created to feature speakers on a variety of topics to provide insight and inspiration to our community.
 All lectures are open to the public.

-Dr. Glenn Gass will present "SHOUT!
+Dr. Glenn Gass presented "SHOUT!
 A Celebration of the Beatles and Abbey Road's 50th Birthday."
-This event is free and open to the public.
-No registration required.
-Read more below.

 Spring 2018 Presenter: Carter Cast